Rahu7p/rp2040-freertos-smp-labs/docs/labs/lab01/README.md

     // Create TaskB

     vTaskStartScheduler();

-    while (true);
+    while (1) {
     }
+}
 ```

-Each task should periodically print its own name.
+The serial terminal should display output similar to the following:

 Example: